Graph display

 Change the scale of a line graph to zoom in on a range of data or to view an entire run of data.

-Click Scale to Fit Tool to automatically scale each axis.
+Select the Scale to Fit tool to automatically scale each axis.
 If multiple runs are visible on the graph, the graph scales to show all data runs.
-If you want to scale to a single run, hide the other data runs, then click Scale to Fit Tool.
+If you want to scale to a single run, hide the other data runs, then select Scale to Fit

 To scale each axis individually, drag the axis away from the origin to zoom in, or toward the origin to zoom out.